 We hold our classes in our facility in Burlington, Aldershot.
-Join our free class twice a week, plus another class where we combine Restorative Yoga and Meditation.
+Join our free class twice a week, plus another class where we combine Restorative Yoga and Mindfulness Meditation.
 See our schedule for more information.
 You are welcome to make a donation after your meditation class, which is to help children around the world in need of better healthcare, education, food, access to clean water and to create better life opportunities.
 Your donation goes to WE Charity.
 To learn more about them, please click here.

 Formal mindfulness is practiced primarily through consciously focusing ones attention on a particular object such as the breath, body emotions, thoughts or sounds or by bringing an open and receptive attention to the coming and going of thoughts, emotions and physical sensations.
 When we become mindful, we become more aware of our habitual thought patterns and the way we react.
 With this awareness we can learn to de-centre ourselves from anxious or depressive thoughts and feelings and prevent them from spiralling out of control.
 This then allows us to create new and healthier ways of responding to life’s challenges.
 Mindfulness practice requires repetition overtime and thanks to neuroplasticity, it can eventually change the physical structure of one’s brain.